Oliss4t/Subtitle-Crawler/readme.md

   - I created a [command line interface](docs/tutorial/CLI.png) with the python package click.
 This enables the user to check the server status, configure a user and download subtitles.
     He also gets [visual feedback](docs/tutorial/response_message.png) via color if the command was successful or not.
 #### 11. **Functional Programming** (prove that you have covered all functional aspects in your code as ####
-I came up with the FP example to check whether a subtitleId is already downloaded or not.
+I came up with the [FP example](functional_programming_example.py) to check whether a subtitleId is already downloaded or not.
 I only use final data structures, mostly side effect free functions, an anonymous lambda function and also provides a function as an argument.
-I also only use f higher-order functions (map instead of foreach).
+I also only use higher-order functions (map instead of foreach).
-The simple check can be found [here](functional_programming_example.py)